-In addition to CORE bilateral projects, the FNR and the DFG have agreed to provide co-funding for the following DFG-Lead funding instruments:
+In addition to Weave projects, the FNR and the DFG have agreed to provide co-funding for the following DFG-Lead funding instruments:

 - Priority Programmes (Schwerpunktprogramme)